Children charged with criminal offences can apply for bail.

 If bail is denied, you cannot be remanded for more than 21 days.
 If the Court decides to remand you for a further period, that time cannot exceed 21 days.

-Doogue + George are experienced bail lawyers.
-If you have been charged with a bail offence, we may be able to contact the informant and organise for you to be re-bailed.
-We will explore all your options.
-Call 03 9670 5111 or fill out the form to the right of this page to meet with one of our lawyers.
+Alternately, if you are on bail and have been charged with a bail offence, we may be able to contact the informant and organise for you to be re-bailed.
+Our lawyers will explore all your options.
+Call 03 9670 5111 or fill out the form to the right of this page to meet with a lawyer who can help you.